lgervasoni/urbansprawl/README.md

 # Urbansprawl

 The urbansprawl project provides an open source framework for assessing urban sprawl using open data.
-It uses OpenStreetMap data to calculate its sprawling indices, divided in Accessibility, Land use mix, and Dispersion.
+It uses OpenStreetMap (OSM) data to calculate its sprawling indices, divided in Accessibility, Land use mix, and Dispersion.

-Locations of residential and activity units are used to measure mixed use development and built-up dispersion, whereas the street network is used to measure the accessibility between different land uses.
+Locations of residential and activity (e.g. shop, commerce, office, among others) units are used to measure mixed use development and built-up dispersion, whereas the street network is used to measure the accessibility between different land uses.
 The output consists of spatial indices, which can be easily integrated with GIS platforms.

 Additionally, a method to perform dissagregated population estimates at building level is provided.